Name: Dr. Birgit Müller

 Birgit likes exploring nature and using wild plants for cooking and colouring wool.

-Name: Gunnar Dreßler
+Name: Dr. Gunnar Dreßler

 Keywords: agent-based modelling, mobility, polarization, human decision making, resilience, remote sensing

-Gunnar is a PhD student at the Department of Ecological Modelling of the Helmholtz Centre for Environmental Research.
+Gunnar is a Postdoc at the Department of Ecological Modelling of the Helmholtz Centre for Environmental Research.
 Within POLISES, he focuses on aspects of mobility of pastoralists and livestock and how polarization between different pastoralist groups can arise, respectively how policy instruments can be used to reduce the inequality between poor and rich herders.
 He is also interested in the representation of human decision making in agent-based modelling.

 In 2010 Gunnar joined the UFZ and has since then worked in the collaborative research centre “Difference and Integration” and the EU FP7 research project “emBRACE – Building Resilience Amongst Communities in Europe”.
 He graduated from the University of Greifswald in 2011 and holds a Diploma in Biomathematics.
 For his Diploma thesis he worked with researchers of the University of Maryland on an analysis of spatial and temporal patterns of global vegetation dynamics, using remote sensing data.
 Gunnar loves photography, good coffee and trying out new delicious baking recipes.